 LaCrecia Day, MBA is the Financial Director/Programs Director at IMPACT Family Counseling.
 She has been with IMPACT for 12 ½ years.
 She helped start their current Fatherhood Program, UTurn and oversees its day to day operations and staff.
 She feels that she has been led to the non-profit arena because of her huge desire to help others in any way she can.

-Vickie Endicott started her career with FSD in the Child Support office in Jefferson County where she learned a wide variety of skills.
-She spent the last 5 years in Jefferson County, as a Financials Specialist and loved it!
-Vickie’s favorite aspect of the job is dealing with the clients either in person or by phone.
-She now works in the Training Unit for Child Support in Jefferson City and her customer service skills are still a huge part of her job!
-She is very excited about being a speaker at MCSEA’s 40th annual profession training conference!
+Vickie Endicott started her career with FSD in 2011 with the Child Support office in Jefferson County where she learned a wide variety of skills.
+She spent the first 6 years in Jefferson County, as a Financials Specialist and loved it!
+She is now a Child Support trainer whose main function is training Financials.
+One of the great things that Vickie brings to the Training unit is her love of financials and her creativity in incorporating fun into her trainings.
+She is very excited about being a speaker at MCSEA’s 43rd annual profession training conference!

 Michelle Ferguson, M.A., CCJP, GCDF is employed as the DADS MATTER Project Manager with the Private Industry Council of Westmoreland/Fayette, Incorporated in Greensburg, Pennsylvania.